goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 A single CRUD handler contains several:

 - API Route handlers
-- Frontend Page
+- UI Route handlers
 - RPC handlers
+- Service
 - Repository

-You can add a CRUD handler by invoking the following command:
+You can add a CRUD handler to your module by invoking the following command:

 ```bash
 zaruba please addFastAppCrud \